IPARTheory’s Global Reach Continues to Expand.

 Use the interactive map to find your country: MapScholarWorks

-The 8 th International Congress on Interpersonal Acceptance-Rejection
+The 9 th International Congress on Interpersonal Acceptance-Rejection (ICIAR)

 From this time forward, parental acceptance-rejection theory (PARTheory) should be known as interpersonal acceptance-rejection theory (IPARTheory).
 The name change recognizes the fact that PARTheory has been transitioning since 1999 from its long-term and initial focus on parental acceptance-rejection to issues of acceptance-rejection in all important classes of interpersonal relationships throughout the life span.

 Before changing its name, I waited until a solid body of evidence had accumulated supporting the theory’s basic postulates that children and adults in many classes of relationships other than parent-child relationships understand themselves to be cared about (i.e., accepted or rejected) in the same ways that children do in parent-child relationships, and that individuals in these relationships tend to respond to perceptions of acceptance-rejection in the same ways that children do when they perceive themselves to be accepted or rejected by their parents.
 I did this in recognition of the fact that PARTheory (now IPARTheory) is an evidence-based theory.
 That body of evidence is now available (see for example Rohner, Khaleque, and Cournoyer, 2012).
 I should note here, however, that little in the theory and body of evidence supporting it changes as a result of this name change.
 The name-change simply recognizes the fact the theory has evolved into a life span perspective pertinent to all important classes of interpersonal relationships throughout life (in effect it is a womb to tomb perspective).